 Let's break down the costs associated with buying:

-When you purchase a property, your monthly mortgage payment includes not only the principal and interest but also property taxes and any homeowners association (HOA) fees.
+When you purchase a property, your monthly mortgage payment includes the principal, interest, property taxes, and any homeowners association (HOA) fees.
 For this example, your total monthly payment would be about $6,600.

 However, unlike rent, mortgage payments contribute to building equity.
 Over time, as you pay down your mortgage, your ownership stake in the property increases, which can be a significant advantage if the property appreciates in value.